Wouldn’t you love to retire early? It sounds amazing, of course. But is it doable?

 Are there areas where you can cut back spending right now, in order to help you save in the long run?
 It’s common for most retirees to follow the 4 percent rule but that depends on your personal circumstances.
-If you can save more than you actually need, you’ll have a better chance of living comfortably in retirement.
+If you can save more than you actually need, you’ll have a better chance of living comfortably throughout each stage of retirement.

 Consider your larger investments.